Modern California hospital exterior with seismically rated structural columns

 HCAI/OSHPD & IBC Seismic Certifications

-OSP Special Seismic Pre-approval and OPA Pre-approval of Anchorage for hospital and IBC-mandated equipment — full submittals, stamped reports, and shake table testing.
+OSP Special Seismic Pre-approval and OPM Pre-approval of Manufacturer for hospital and IBC-mandated equipment — full submittals, stamped reports, and shake table testing.

 HCAI/OSHPD OSP — Special Seismic Pre-approval